2019-09-06 08:18:22 • ID: 2116

 The main characteristic of this ensemble is without doubt the existence of numerous cultures, which followed each other or which lived together, before the northern limit of the Sahel shifted distinctly southwards.(Vernet et al. 2017).

-The artifacts, shown here have affinities to the Et Teyyedche group although some groups are missing, probably by sampling bias.
+The artifacts, shown here have affinities to the Et Teyyedche group although some artifact classes are missing, probably by sampling bias.

-The composition of such ensembles are only one choice among a broad spectrum of Neolithic tools in the area and the manyfold causes for specific choices and adaptions.
+The composition of such ensembles are only one choice among a broad spectrum of Neolithic tools in the area and the manyfold causes for specific choices and adaptions remain unknown.

 Anyhow, the large number of projectiles atest that hunting was still very important for the „Neolithic“ Mauritanian societies.